What is File Server? Examples, Types, Features, Benefits & Working

 What do you mean by file server?

-File server is a super performing computer system that has responsible for storing and fetching all types of files (audio file, images, video, database, and other documents), and these files are used by all client machines which are linked over the local area network.
+File server is a super performing computer system that has responsible for storing and fetching all types of files (audio file, images, video, database, and other documents).

 What is file server used for?